hypersoft/opkit/C/parameters.md

 ```

 Simply call the application and it will parse the first parameter given along with
 any data that has been assigned to it.
-If the first parameter is compound switch,
+If the first parameter is a compound switch,
 it will iterate through each switch in the set and report what was parsed on
 the standard error handle.

+Note: this sample application does not free longOption strings.
+Long option
+strings must be freed by the caller when the data is no longer being used
+by an application.

 #### API Terminology